 I'll admit I'm a bit biased here since I'm a filmmaker by trade, but I truly believe the process of planning and making videos can offer tremendous learning opportunities for students of almost any age.
 Not only is the idea of telling stories with video really engaging for many kids, filmmaking is ripe with opportunities to connect to almost every academic subject area.
 As the technology to shoot and edit films becomes more ubiquitous, where is a teacher with no experience in video production to begin?
+I've shared some resources below to help you and your students get started on making blockbusters of your own.
 Video Playlist: Student Filmmaking 101 Watch the player below to see the whole playlist, or view it on YouTube.
 10 Tips for Beginner Filmmakers (10:37) Young filmmaker Simon Cade's channel, DSLRGuide, is one of the most popular for filmmaking tutorials.
 More Resources on Student Filmmaking